Department Mission and History

 - Lead the advanced materials effort at Cornell University;

-- Maintain partnerships with the premier materials research centers housed on-campus, such as the Cornell Center for Materials Research, the Cornell Nanoscale Science and Technology Facility, the Energy Materials Center at Cornell, the Cornell High Energy Synchrotron Source, and the Cornell Center for a Sustainable Future to maximize research capabilities;
+- Maintain partnerships with the premier materials research centers housed on-campus, such as the Cornell Center for Materials Research, the Cornell Nanoscale Science and Technology Facility, the Energy Materials Center at Cornell, the Cornell High Energy Synchrotron Source, and the Cornell Atkinson Center for Sustainability to maximize research capabilities;

 - Promote a greater understanding of the role of materials science in society; and